 Some geographic locations offer many different plans, while others offer only a few.
 While they may look the same at first, they really are not because each one offers different costs, benefits, co-pays, and services.

-By law, Medicare Advantage plans must provide all of the benefits of Medicare Parts A and B and also offer additional services.
+I discussed our costs above, so will not repeat those figures here.
+What I will say is that all MA plans must provide all of the benefits of Medicare Parts A and B and also offer additional services.

 - Prescription coverage is included in most plans, which means people don't have to pay extra for this service.